lokeshdeveloper/animalfacts/README.md

 1. Click Get Facts button to open popup (Default selection is Dog).
 2. You can type different options like Dog,Horse,Snail and Cat.
 3. Next type how many facts to be generated.
-4. Click generate to genearte facts.
+4. Click generate to generate facts.
 5. Clear button appears next to get facts.
 6. Click clear to clear all facts and then generate again.